Notes Unit 1:

 Igneous rocks are identified based on their

-simply the minerals that comprise an igneous rock.
-Felsic or light
+simply the minerals that make up an igneous rock.

 water, or ice.
 Most sediments are rock, but some can be pieces

-these materials are deposited, they form loose layers , and are
+these materials are deposited, they form loose layers which then gets cemented into solid rock layers.

 Sedimentary Rock Video